everii-Group/mocoapp-api-docs/sections/purchases.md

 Includes among the standard fields for purchases also:

-- Tags
+- tags
-- Company (if the purchase is associated to a supplier)
+- company (if the purchase is associated to a supplier)
-- Payments (list of payments made for the purchase)
+- payments (list of payments made for the purchase)
-- User
+- user
+- status ("pending" = Inbox, "approved" = Archive)
-- Items
+- items
-- Items.vat ("tax", "reverse_charge", "intra_eu" (intra community trade, only applicable for accounts in the EU))
+- items.vat ("tax", "reverse_charge", "intra_eu" (intra community trade, only applicable for accounts in the EU))
-- Items.expense (the associated project expense or `null`)
+- items.expense (the associated project expense or `null`)
-- Items.receipt (the associated receipt or `null`)
+- items.receipt (the associated receipt or `null`)

 ```json
 {